Frequently Asked Questions

 Q. What is the fee to apply for a license to operate a dispensary?

 A. A $4,000 fee must be paid by credit card during the online application process. $3,500 of this may be refunded if the location or PRF is not approved.
 In areas that fall under a local moratorium as defined by Oregon Administrative Rule 333-008-1400, applicants and PRFs of registered dispensaries may request a refund of the entire $4,000 application and registration fee.
 The request must be made by the PRF in writing.

 Q. I don’t have a credit card.
 How can I pay the fee?

 A. If you do not have or are unable to acquire a credit card, prepaid credit cards can be purchased at many stores.
 The fee must be paid online at the time of application.

 Q. Do dispensary employees need background checks, or just the PRF?

-A. No. By law, only the PRF must complete a background check.
+A. Dispensary rules require that only the PRF must complete a background check.

-Q. What will I need in order to be dispensed medical marijuana from a dispensary?
+Q. What will I need in order to obtain medical marijuana from a dispensary?

 A. You will need to present your current and valid Oregon Medical Marijuana Program card and photo identification.